File your taxes with confidence.

 - Contributions made to 529 college savings plan

 Another anomaly in Pennsylvania is the collection of local income tax in municipalities.
-Known as the Local Earned Income Tax, the rate can be anywhere from 1 percent to nearly 4 percent depending on the size of the city.
-For example, the Local Earned Income Tax rate is 3.924 in Philadelphia.
-On the other hand, Bethlehem’s is only 1 percent.
+Known as the Local Earned Income Tax, the rate can be anywhere from 1-4% depending on the size of the city.
+For example, the Local Earned Income Tax rate is 3.75% (as of June 30, 2023, down from 3.79%) for residents of Philadelphia (the rate for non-residents is 3.44%).
+On the other hand, the City of Bethlehem’s flat tax rate is only 1%.